kurry3/AndroidWifiToggling/README.md

 # AndroidWifiToggling

-Click the Start button to start alternating between WiFi on and WiFi off. \n Takes about 15 seconds from the time WiFi is enabled to establish a connection.
+Click the Start button to start alternating between WiFi on and WiFi off. <\br>
+Takes about 15 seconds from the time WiFi is enabled to establish a connection.